anduril/sample-app-entity-visualizer/README.md

 VITE_LATTICE_URL=""
 ```

-Please contact your Anduril representative if you need assistance with populating these values.
+Please contact your Anduril representative if you need assistance with populating these values or run into any authentication issues.

 ### Run the application